Not just a standard for maintenance documentation only

 Ms. Shumin Chen will teach participants how to correctly and effectively use STE in practice.
 She will also address some of the mistakes commonly found in technical writing and the frequently incorrect use of common STE writing rules.

-Our interactive training, exercises and workshop, will teach participants to standardise content to:
+Our interactive training, exercises and workshop let participants standardise content to:

 - Author more efficiently